-Maximum number of Teams: PAC - max of two teams per command, at the discretion of the match director.
+Maximum number of Teams: PACFLEET - max of two teams per command, at the discretion of the match director.
 All Navy week - two active teams, two reserve teams, one retired team and other services may enter one team each.
 There will be no "make-up" teams allowed.
-The U.S. Naval Academy may submit a team if they are not permitted to attend the first week of competitions.
 The rifle director will assign pit pullers and score keepers from those shooters not assigned to a legal team to support the All Navy rifle teams.